Christian Pulisic: 2024–25: Supercoppa Italiana and AC Milan top scorer

 On August 24, 2024, he scored his first goal of the 2024–25 Serie A in the 1–2 defeat to Parma.
 On September 14 he recorded an assist and penalty goal in the 4–0 win over Venezia.
 In Milan's opening UEFA Champions League game on September 17, he scored the first goal in the 1–3 defeat to Liverpool.
 In the following game on September 22, he scored the opener in the 2–1 Derby della Madonnina win over rivals Inter by dribbling past 4 defenders in a solo effort.
 On September 27, he scored in his fourth-straight club game, a 3–0 win over Lecce.
 On October 6, in the 1–2 loss against Fiorentina he scored a volley goal.
 During the match, Fiorentina conceded two penalties during the game, both of which saw Pulisic controversially stripped of his penalty-taker status by teammates Théo Hernandez and Tammy Abraham, both of whom missed their penalties.
 After the match, Paulo Fonseca was angered by Hernandez and Abraham's actions and cemented Pulisic as the Milan penalty taker: "Of course I am upset.
 Christian should take penalties.
 It must never happen again, and I told the players."
 Pulisic became the first player from a top-five European league to contribute to a goal in seven consecutive league matches.
-On October 22, he scored an Olimpico goal in the 3–1 Champions League win over Club Brugge.
+On October 22, he scored a very rare Olimpico goal in the 3–1 Champions League win over Club Brugge, becoming only the fifth player in Champions League history to achieve the feat.
 On November 5, he assisted Malick Thiaw in the 3–1 Champions League win over Real Madrid.

 On January 6, 2025, Pulisic won the 2024–25 Supercoppa Italiana against rivals Inter Milan, where he scored the equalizer and created a critical game-winning pass to Rafael Leão in an eventual 3–2 comeback victory, securing his first trophy with AC Milan.
 He finished as the tournament's joint-top goalscorer.
 Pulisic's goal made him the first American player in a top five European league since Clint Dempsey to reach double figures in consecutive seasons.
 After a perfect record of 12 in a row, Pulisic failed to convert a penalty kick for the first time in his professional career when his shot was blocked by Torino's goalkeeper Vanja Milinković-Savić, ending in a 1–2 defeat on February 22.
 On March 8 he scored a brace in the late 3–2 comeback victory over Lecce, including winning and converting the game-winning penalty.
 On April 27 he scored against Venezia, breaking his highest scoring season with 16 goals across all competitions.

 He finished the season as AC Milan's top scorer with 17 goals along with 10 assists across all competitions.
 He had 9 league assists, the second highest in the Serie A behind Romelu Lukaku.
 Pulisic was listed on the 2024–25 Serie A Team of the Season, his second consecutive appearance.